Does Call Center Outsourcing Harm Customer Service Quality?

 Call center burnout is a state of physical, emotional, and mental exhaustion.
 It is caused by prolonged stress, high workloads, and repetitive tasks.
-Such burnout leads to reduced productivity and high turnover rates.
+Such burnout leads to lower productivity, higher turnover and declining customer satisfaction.
 To mitigate it, you can implement automation, flexible scheduling, continuous training, and team-building activities.

 It’s Monday morning.
 All 15 phones of your support agents keep ringing.
 Their coffee isn’t helping.
 The thought of handling even one more frustrated customer makes your agents want to give up!